idelchi/godyl/docs/commands/dump.md

 godyl dump defaults
 ```

-Output will show the default configuration that's embedded in the Godyl binary.
+Output will show the default configuration that's embedded in the `godyl` binary.

 ### Display environment variables